Lyn9527Zhou/cse15l-lab-reports-/lab_report_2.md

 }
 ```
 In the code block above, I saved the input array into a new int array called temp before the for loop.
 In this way, as the elements changed in the input array from the back, it won't have any impacts on the array we are copying elements from, which is temp.

+ ---
+ # Reflection
+ During week2's lab, we learned how to start a server from some java files.
+Before, I thought a server would require a huge amount of coding and very difficult skills or technetics to start and run.
+However, week2's lab lead us to run a server with several files and not much amount of codes and we made a small, functional server with some simple commands by putting different values in the query and path, which surprised me a lot.
+That is what I haven't learned before and I found that interesting and amazing.